 The 16-cell is the 4D equivalent of the octahedron.
 Just as the octahedron is bounded by 8 triangles, the 16-cell is bounded by 16 tetrahedra.
-It is the dual of the tesseract: it is equivalent to the tesseract with vertices and cells exchanged.
+These tetrahedra meet at 32 triangles, 24 edges, and 8 vertices.
+The 16-cell is the dual of the tesseract: it is equivalent to the tesseract with vertices and cells exchanged.

 The 16 tetrahedra of the 16-cell are joined 4 to an edge, just as the octahedron's 8 triangles are joined 4 to a vertex.
 This way of thinking about the 16-cell, however, can be difficult to visualize.
 It is relatively easy to understand how 4 tetrahedra sharing a common edge can be “bent” into 4D so that they each share a face with two other tetrahedra.
 But it is not quite so simple to imagine how 4 sets of tetrahedra attached thus can be assembled into a 16-cell.